mobilusbala/moleculer-ts/README.md

-# moleculer-ts
+# Moleculer-ts

-This is a [Moleculer](https://moleculer.services/)-based microservices project.
+This is a [Moleculer](https://moleculer.services/)-based microservices project with typescript

-# Moleculer microservices framework with typescript

 -   Install Moleculer CLI